-- Total Addressable Market (TAM) - represents revenue opportunity at 100% market share, as if no competition exists.
+- Total Addressable Market (TAM), which represents revenue opportunity at 100% market share, as if no competition exists.

-- Serviceable Available Market (SAM) - represents the portion of the TAM that can be served by a company’s products and services.
+- Serviceable Available Market (SAM), which represents the portion of the TAM that can be served by a company's products and services.

-- Serviceable Obtainable Market or Share of Market (SOM) - represents the portion of the SAM that can be realistically captured and served.
+- Serviceable Obtainable Market or Share of Market (SOM), which represents the portion of the SAM that can be realistically captured and served.